-Making Ethical Choices Based on the Six Pillars of Character 1) Have I thought about the way my choices are likely to help or hurt others, the stakeholders?
-2)- Am I living up to the ethical principles of the "Six Pillars of Character" by being trustworthy, respect- 19 2 19 2 10 10 10 10 10 10 10 10 10 10 10 10 10 1 ful, responsible, fair, caring, and a good citizen - even if I have to give up things I want?
-3) If I cannot find a way to live up to one of the six 187 - 187 187 - 197 187 - 197 pillar principles without violating another, am I 517 A 1 making the choice I think will be best for society in the long run?
+Making Ethical Choices Based on the Six Pillars of Character

+- 1) Have I thought about the way my choices are likely to help or hurt others, the stakeholders? - 2) Am I living up to the ethical principles of the "Six Pillars of Character" by being trustworthy, respectful, responsible, fair, caring, and a good citizen - even if I have to give up things I want?